-Testing this mouse out on games like Overwatch, Deus Ex we found the accuracy, responsiveness, and acceleration to be quite stunning.
+Testing this mouse out on games like Overwatch and Counter-Strike we found the accuracy, responsiveness, and acceleration to be quite stunning.
 The mechanical switches and tactile scroll wheel see to that.
 The mouse’s sensor is state of the art and can function on almost any surface including glass.

 There is indeed not a lot wrong with this mouse.
 The mouse is super comfortable to use and the hard-core gamer can play for hours on end without a second thought.

 Whilst Razer does mention that the mouse’s colors are customizable with the full spectrum available, the positioning of these lights are a letdown.
 As soon as the mouse is clutched the lighting is hidden from view unlike the lighting on the Mamba RZ01.

 The mouse seamlessly syncs to the Synapse software.
 The Razer Synapse is great but the only con it has is that it gets updated an annoying number of times in a short span.